learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Reactstrap.md

 As you can see, the colour "primary" corresponds to the blue colouring of the button shown in the image.
 There are many other colour names built in to Reactstrap.
 Here is a link to the [Reactstrap Button documentation](https://reactstrap.github.io/?path=/docs/components-button--button), which contains more information about styles and colours for the Button component.

-In addition to Button, Reactstrap offers a large library of componenets.
+In addition to Button, Reactstrap offers a large library of components.
 Here is a list of some of the most popular, with links to their documentation:
 - [Card](https://reactstrap.github.io/?path=/docs/components-card--card)
 - [Carousel](https://reactstrap.github.io/?path=/docs/components-card--card)
 - [Forms](https://reactstrap.github.io/?path=/docs/components-forms--input)